Global Relay: Community involvement

 In January 2012, Global Relay announced a five-year, $1-million commitment to become the Title Sponsor and Operator of the Global Relay Gastown Grand Prix through 2016.
 The Global Relay Gastown Grand Prix is a professional cycling criterium race in Vancouver, British Columbia.

 In November 2012, Global Relay introduced Global Relay Bridge the Gap, a philanthropic fund to support up-and-coming Canadian cyclists.
-Global Relay pledged $400,000 over four years to support cyclists between the ages of 19 to 25, providing funding for coaching, travel and equipment.
+Global Relay pledged $400,000 over four years to support cyclists between the ages of 19 and 25, providing funding for coaching, travel and equipment.
 Five veteran professional Canadian riders are board members for Global Relay Bridge the Gap: Ryan Anderson, Andrew Pinfold, Will Routley, Svein Tuft, and Erinne Willock.